 Interview subjects identified a number of other factors King County has control over that could entice more affordable housing development, including parking requirements and impact and capacity fees.
-One interview subject also requested changing the unit of measure for the incentives from bonus dwelling units to increases in floor area ratio, 7 which would provide developers with more flexibility.
+One interview subject also requested changing the unit of measure for the incentives from bonus dwelling units to increases in floor area ratio, which would provide developers with more flexibility.

-E. Recommended changes to the Residential Density Incentive Program
+Recommended changes to the RDI Program

 The previous analysis and input from developers informed the recommendations outlined below.
 Implementing an inclusionary housing program requires balancing a number of factors to achieve the desired outcome.
-In implementing any of the recommendations below, King County should consider how best to achieve the following.
+In implementing any of the recommendations below, King County should consider how best to:

-- Maximize the public benefit without creating an overly burdensome requirement that could lead to under-utilization of a voluntary program or chilling the housing market. - Balance a desire for flexibility to adapt to various market conditions with the need to provide predictability for developers. - Balance a desire to increase the overall utilization of the density incentive with prioritizing growth in certain areas to fulfill County Comprehensive Plan goals.
+- maximize the public benefit without creating an overly burdensome requirement that could lead to under-utilization of a voluntary program or chilling the housing market, - balance a desire for flexibility to adapt to various market conditions with the need to provide predictability for developers, - balance a desire to increase the overall utilization of the density incentive with prioritizing growth in certain areas to fulfill other county goals, and - weigh the benefit of providing fewer units affordable to the highest need households against providing more units for households at a higher income level.